Harassment By Persons In Certain Facilities; Harassment Of Public Servant: Texas Penal Code §22.11

 What is the current Texas law about Harassment By Persons In Certain Facilities; Harassment Of Public Servant?

-The current Texas law defines the offense of Harassment By Persons In Certain Facilities; Harassment Of Public Servant in Penal Code Section §22.11 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo states the current law defining Harassment By Persons In Certain Facilities; Harassment Of Public Servant in Penal Code Section §22.11, effective September 1, 2025, as follows:[1]

-(a) A person commits an offense if, with the intent to assault, harass, or alarm, the person:
+(a) A person commits an offense if, with the intent to assault, harass, annoy, alarm, abuse, torment, or embarrass the person:

-(1) while imprisoned or confined in a correctional or detention facility, causes another person to contact the blood, seminal fluid, vaginal fluid, saliva, urine, or feces of the actor, any other person, or an animal;
+(1) while imprisoned or confined in a correctional or detention facility, causes another person to contact the blood, seminal fluid, vaginal fluid, saliva, urine, or feces of the actor, any other person, or an animal, or any other fluid or liquid;

 (2) while committed to a civil commitment facility, causes:

-(A) an officer or employee of the Texas Civil Commitment Office to contact the blood, seminal fluid, vaginal fluid, saliva, urine, or feces of the actor, any other person, or an animal:
+(A) an officer or employee of the Texas Civil Commitment Office to contact the blood, seminal fluid, vaginal fluid, saliva, urine, or feces of the actor, any other person, or an animal, or any other fluid or liquid:

 (i) while the officer or employee is lawfully discharging an official duty at a civil commitment facility; or